AlexMasina/Unsupervised-Learning-Project/README.md

 This project is based on open-source data and is free to use for research and educational purposes.

 ## Acknowledgements
-MyAnimeList API for providing anime data and user ratings.
+kaggle for providing anime data and user ratings.
-Surprise library for collaborative filtering implementation.